PostHog/posthog.com/contents/tutorials/next-steps-after-installing.md

 ## Experiment to improve your product

 Once you have some data, and you’ve had a chance to gain some insights from it, it’s time to start using those insights to improve your product.
-A great way to do this is with experiments.
+A great way to do this is with Experiments.

 Experiments in PostHog help you test if changes improve your product in the ways you care about.

-To create an experiment, go to “experiments,” click “new experiment,” fill in the details, set up the variants you’d like to test, who’d you like to test it on, and the metric you’re trying to improve.
-When you click save, PostHog will create feature flags for your experiment that you can add to your code.
-Once you’ve implemented the feature flags, click launch and PostHog will track the experiment’s progress.
+They provide structure for your tests by requiring variants, participants (like [new users](/tutorials/new-user-experiments)), and goals.

 ![Experiments](../images/tutorials/next-steps-after-installing/experiment.png)

-Throughout the time the experiment runs, PostHog will give you details of the results.
-We automatically do correlation analysis to tell if the changes are making a difference.
-Hopefully, by the end of your experiment, your changes are a success.
-The use of feature flags makes it easy to roll out to everyone.
+Once created, PostHog creates feature flags for each variant (or you can run [experiments without them](/tutorials/experiments)).
+Once implemented and launched, PostHog will continuously analyze related event data to tell you if the changes are making a difference.
+At the end of the test, PostHog helps you decide if the experiment was successful and you can use feature flags to it roll out.

+Read more about setting up and using experiments in [our product manual](/manual/experimentation).

 ## Further reading